appiversity/guide/src/workflow/create-workflow.md

 Workflows consist of *workflow data*, which is information about the workflow process in general.
 This includes it's name, a description, and access flags.

 ### Active / Inactive
 Workflows can be set to **active** or **inactive**.
 Active workflows can be started, while inactive workflows cannot.
 Keeping a workflow *inactive* while it is a draft, or until you want to allow access is generally a good idea.
-Once a workflow is started by someone, the workflow process itself cannot be deleted.
+Once a workflow is started by someone, the workflow process itself cannot be deleted.  **Workflows cannot be edited**, so you will want to review them carefully before activating.

+<span style="display: none">GUIDE WATCH OUT:  Editing workflows is on the roadmap, so this will need to be revisited.</span>

 Note that workflows can by **rolled** over from AY to AY.
 You'll notice that you are activating the new workflow for a given AY.
-The workflow will rollover to future AYs (during the normal [rollover process](./rollover.html)) with the same Active/Inactive state.
+The workflow will rollover to future AYs (during the normal [rollover process](../academic-years/rollover.md)) with the same Active/Inactive state.

 ### Restricted vs Public
 Workflows marked as **public** can be initiated by anyone.
 This setting makes sense when the workflow is something a student would start (an Add/Drop request for a course), or even workflows that might be initiated by completely external people (maybe an inquiry).
 "Public" workflows still require the submitter/initiator to provide a verifiable email address, but they do not need to belong to the institution.

 Workflows marked as restricted can only be initiated by an appiversity user, they need to be logged in.
 This includes anyone with a full **User** account and anyone listed in **People** (ex. faculty, staff).
 Restricted makes sense for workflows like a special payment form, or a grade change that can only be initiated by faculty.
-Restricted workflows will never be listed in [published](./publish.html) listings, they can only be started from within appiversity itself.
+Restricted workflows will never be listed in [published](../publishing/) listings, they can only be started from within appiversity itself.

 Let's start by creating an example for **Course Drop**.
 We'll give it a title and description, and mark it as **active** and **public**, since it may be initiated by a student.